napari/napari/docs/plugins/first_plugin.md

 helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.

+## Before you start

-We will assume you've set up a Python virtual environment.
-If you are new to virtual environments, we recommend [installing miniconda][miniconda] and [creating a new environment with python][python_env]
+- *(Highly Recommended)* set up a Python virtual environment.
+    - If you are new to virtual environments, we recommend [installing miniconda][miniconda] and [creating a new environment with python][python_env]

 ## Create a new directory